 Matt Mays asked me during a shoot at our home for the new Indianapolis Zoo Doplhin Show Production, “After this is all said and done, what do I want this to do?”

-There I sat in my Be The Change shirt, leading an organization to inspire youth and inspire others to learn how to help the planet, inspire others to stand up to plastic and help the environment, hoping what my family does will inspire viewers in the zoo audience watching – and I failed to say this!
+Sitting nervously in a ” Be The Change” shirt, leading an organization to inspire youth and inspire others to learn how to help the planet, inspire others to stand up to plastic and choose to refuse single-use plastics and help the environment, hoping what our family does will inspire viewers in the zoo audience watching – when asked, what do I want this to do when it is all said and done, I failed to say it!

-I answered to the best of my knowledge and spoke the truth of what I had learned going plastic free nearly six years ago and nearly zero waste over the past year.
+I answered to the best of my knowledge and spoke the truth.
+Explaining things we had learned along our journey to living plastic-free nearly eight years ago, and almost entirely zero waste over the past year and a half.

-Layla, my duaghter, and Helping Ninja being interviewed on what types of things she packs her lunch in, other than plastic.
+Layla, our daughter, and Helping Ninja, being interviewed on what types of things she packs her lunch in, other than plastic.

-It was a great experience for the Helping Ninjas, and anything we can do to help inspire others, we are hope for the challenge.
+It was a great experience for the Helping Ninjas, and anything we can do to help inspire others, we are up for the challenge!
+It is our mission to bring awareness to the importance of teaching our youth and others to love and respect our home.

-Yesterday, I was watching old re-run episodes of the Brady Bunch with my four children, and Mr. Brady had gone grocery shopping; Mike and Carol had switched duties for the day.
+Yesterday, we were watching old re-run episodes of the Brady Bunch with our four children, and Mr. Brady had gone grocery shopping; Mike and Carol had switched duties for the day.
 Mr. Brady had brought home four brown, paper bags full of food!
 The Brady girls, excalimed, “Good job Daddy!”

 He preceeded to pull out plastic bag, after plastic bag, after plastic bag of vegetables.

-Layla, my seven year old, goes, “Look Mom at all that plastic!”
+Layla, says, “Look mommy,” exclaiming in horror, “look at all that plastic!”

-Leo, says, “Yep, and those plastic bags are still here on the Earth. “
+Leo, says, “Yep, and those plastic bags are still here on the Earth right now, somewhere. “

 Almost 40 years later.